Top 13 Bottled Water Brands

 Gerolsteiner Logo

-The German company Gerolsteiner Brunnen GmbH & Co.
-KG sells mineral water under the brand Gerolsteiner.
-It is named after the town of Gerolstein, where the first well was drilled in 1888, giving rise to a major business.
+German company Gerolsteiner Brunnen GmbH & Co.
+KG sells mineral water under the Gerolsteiner brand.
+It is named after the town of Gerolstein, where the first well was drilled in 1888, which started a major business.
 The local water became popular due to its high carbon dioxide content.
-It was even drunk in Buckingham Palace.
+Even Buckingham Palace drank it.

-In the early years, bottled water was sold only in Germany, but later it was exported to Australia, the United States, and other countries.
-In the process, the company had to reduce the concentration of carbon dioxide to keep up with modern market trends.
+In the early years, bottled water was sold only in Germany, but it later began to be exported to Australia, the United States, and other countries.
+At the same time, the company had to reduce carbon dioxide emissions to meet modern market trends.

-Thanks to the balanced amount of bicarbonate, magnesium, and calcium, the water has a pleasant fresh taste with nothing extra.
-However, it should be noted that it is very acidic: its pH is almost the same as rainwater.
+Due to the balanced amount of bicarbonate, magnesium, and calcium, the water has a pleasant, fresh taste with nothing extra.
+However, it should be noted that it is very acidic: its pH is almost the same as that of rainwater.

 Hildon Natural Mineral Water